-(1) (2) (3) (4) (5) (6) (7) (8) (9) Sr. No. Project ID Cumulative amount spent at the end of INO.
-ID ect project was uuration • reporting Financial commenced (in ₹) Year (in ₹) Year (in ₹) Ongoing
+(1) (2) (3) (4) (5) (6) (7) (8) (9) Sr. Project Name of Financial Year Project Total amount Amount spent on Cumulative amount Status of No. ID the Proj- in which the duration allocated for the project in the spent at the end of the project - ect project was the project reporting Financial reporting Financial Completed / commenced (in ₹) Year (in ₹) Year (in ₹) Ongoing

-10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details): No capital asset has been created or acquired during the financial year.

-- (a) Date of creation or acquisition of the capital asset(s): N.A. - (b) Amount of CSR spent for creation or acquisition of capital asset: N.A. - (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc.: N.A. - (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset): N.A.
+- 10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year (asset-wise details): No capital asset has been created or acquired during the financial year. - (a) Date of creation or acquisition of the capital asset(s): N.A. - (b) Amount of CSR spent for creation or acquisition of capital asset: N.A. - Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc.: (c) - (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset): N.A.

-11. Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per section 135(5).
+Specify the reason(s), if the company has failed to spend two per cent of the average net profit as per section 135(5).